Lucas-Christopher/SI1_Lab03/README.md

 _Period_: 2017.1

-_Activity_: Practicing progressive development with HTML5, CSS3, JavaScript and Java.
+_Activity_: Practicing progressive development with HTML5, CSS3, JavaScript and Java, using REST architecture.
 The activity is an application that registers a series and films catalog.

 _Frameworks_: AngularJS, Spring framework (Spring Boot, Spring MVC and Spring Data JPA);